sayheylaura/manfred-awesomic-cv/README.md

 Welcome to the first prototype of [Manfred Awesomic CV](https://github.com/getmanfred/mac).

+This project is based on this [JSON schema](https://github.com/getmanfred/mac/blob/master/schema/schema.json).

+This App is a **work in progress** towards a standarized curriculum format.

+[By clicking here](https://beta.adalab.es/easley-s4-manfred/#/), you'll go to its latest version.
+Jump to the **Using MACv** section to get started.

 ## Repo instructions

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).